Frequently Asked Questions

 5. I submitted my report.
 Why can't I change the preparer?

-- Once the report has been submitted, the prepare cannot be changed unless the receiver declines to accept the report.
+- Once the report has been submitted, the preparer cannot be changed unless the receiver declines to accept the report.

 6. I'm done with my report.
 What happens when I submit it?

-- Once the report is submitted, the receiver of the report (generally, your supervisor) will have the option to accept or decline the report.
+- Once the report is submitted, the receiver of the report (generally, your supervisor) will receive an automated emailing notifying them of the submission.
+They then have the option to review, and then accept or decline the report.
 If the report is accepted, no further changes can be made.
 If it is declined, you will have the opportunity to make changes to it.
-When a report is accepted, the data in it will be accessible by the Office fo Planning & Institutional Effectiveness for purpose of overall reporting on the University's strategic and tactical plans, and the Finance Office for budget preparation.
+When a report is accepted, the data in it will be accessible by the Office of Planning & Institutional Effectiveness for purpose of overall reporting on the University's strategic and tactical plans, and the Finance Office for budget preparation.
+For academic programs, if assessment data is submitted via the Annual Report system, that assessment information is shared with the Office of Educational Assessment.

 7. I have made a change to the content in one of the sections of my report, but when I return to that page, my change isn't reflected.